Pwyllgor yr Economi, Masnach a Materion Gwledig

 It’s about bringing people together and recognising that not everybody will want to change and not everybody will prioritise change.
 That’s been one of the central weaknesses of the whole thing, and resolving the confusion is only half the battle.
 You’ve got to decide where you put the wedge into the log to get the results.
 We need to be results orientated.

 Diolch, Cadeirydd.
-I think we've covered a lot of the meat of what I wanted to ask here, and I think that, actually, you challenge you put, Professor Williams, is a really fair challenge.
+I think we've covered a lot of the meat of what I wanted to ask here, and I think that, actually, the challenge you put, Professor Williams, is a really fair challenge.
 Listening to the evidence so far though, I think you'd be forgiven for thinking that perhaps the Welsh Government is not doing anything good within the foundational economy.
 So, what I would like to try and tease out here is, okay, we know what needs to be improved, we know what's not being done right, well, what are the positives here?
 What are Welsh Government actually doing right and should perhaps carry on doing?

 Well, I think the key word I would use is 'accidental success'.
 There are things that have been done that are really good, Luke, but that have not been part of a pattern, not been part of a deliberate thinking through of—.
 One of the things we're trying to push is: what are the conditions of success?
 If you take the foundational economy challenge fund, for example, that was really good for several organisations, like Woodknowledge Wales, Cwmni Bro Ffestiniog in Blaenau—you're going to be talking with them later today—et cetera, et cetera.
 But that was supporting organisations who were already on a journey and knew what they wanted to do.
 If you simply spray the money around and offer short-term responsive funding, that doesn't work.
 So, that was accidental success.